martin-brennan/martin-brennan.com/_posts/2013-11-21-moving-svn-branches-repos.md

   - VisualSVN
   - Windows
 ---

+{% include deprecated.html message="Who uses SVN anymore?
+I've used git for over years now at least.
+Leaving this article as a historical curiosity." cssclass="danger" %}

 Just a quick tip, if you need to move a SVN branch or folder around inside the repository, use the following command:

 `svn move https://svn_server/svn/repo/branches/folder https://svn_server/svn/repo/branches-graveyard/folder --message "Moving branch to graveyard"`